 Today we can say that Bongo has overcome all of his problems.
 He’s never returned to the stress-rocking or the strange sitting posture he used to exhibit and nowadays laughs loudly when he plays.
 When he was 7 years old he moved to The Males Group and his integration was seamless.
 From a young age he’s been completely black and has become a spectacular chimpanzee with great athleticism and intelligence.

-One of the few chimpanzees at MONA who likes to make a sleeping nest in a different position almost every day (in the wild, chimpanzees never re-use a nest, but in captivity they usually have a preferred place for the night).
+- Bongo is one of the few chimpanzees at MONA who likes to make a sleeping nest in a different position almost every day (in the wild, chimpanzees never re-use a nest, but in captivity they usually have a preferred place for the night).

 - When visitors come to MONA, Bongo sometimes welcomes them by throwing dirt over the fence.